-Regino R. Ylanan (7 September 1889 – 1963) was a Filipino athlete, physician, sports administrator, physical educator, and sports historian.
-He rose to fame with three gold medals in track and field at the 1913 Far Eastern Championship Games in Manila.
-He won two further medals at the 1915 Games and also represented his country inbaseball at three editions of the tournament.
+(7 September 1889 – 1963) was a Filipino athlete, physician, sports administrator, physical educator, and sports historian.
+Most noteworthy was he rose to fame with three gold medals in track and field at the 1913 Far Eastern Championship Games in Manila.
+And he won two further medals at the 1915 Game.
+And also represented his country in baseball at three editions of the tournament.

-Ylanan helped develop sports in the Philippines, with a focus on Western sports such as baseball, basketball and track and field.
-He developed a national sports program, assisted in the building of the Rizal Memorial Sports Complex and wrote several works on sport, including a book which was posthumously published.
+Above all Ylanan helped develop sports in the Philippines, with a focus on Western sports such as baseball, basketball and track and field.
+Also, he developed a national sports program, assisted in the building of the Rizal Memorial Sports Complex.
+In addition to writing several works on sport, including a book that was posthumously published.

-Born in Bogo, Cebu, Regino Ylanan attended at Cebu City high school and played baseball for the institution as a catcher.
+Born in Bogo, Cebu, Regino Ylanan attended Cebu City high school.
+And played baseball for the institution as a catcher.
 He continued to play the sport while studying to be a doctor at the University of the Philippines College of Medicine.

 Regino Ylanan was the first Filipino Record Holder in the Shotput (11.34m) and Discus (28.18m) from 1913 to 1915.
 He was the national champion in the Shotput from 1913 to 1918.

-He was given several awards posthumously, including honours from the Philippine Sports Writers Association and a YMCA Triangle Award.
-In 1999 he was awarded the title of “Sports Leader of the Millenium” by the Philippine Sportswriters Association.
+Regino Ylanan was given several awards posthumously.
+Besides honors from the Philippine Sports Writers Association and a YMCA Triangle Award In 1999.
+He was awarded the title of “Sports Leader of the Millennium” by the Philippine Sportswriters Association.